Travel to Tea Gardens with the iconic Tea Gardens Ferry

 And now for our valued locals

-Purchase a My Local Card from Dolphin and Whale Watch Booking Agency or direct from the Original Tea Gardens Ferry, for just $60 and enjoy $10 off an adult ticket everytime you show your card when buying your ticket.
+Purchase a My Local Card from Dolphin and Whale Watch Booking Agency or direct from the Original Tea Gardens Ferry, for just $60 and enjoy $10 off an adult ticket everytime you show your card when buying your ticket. (monday to Friday only)

 Cannot be used when booking online or on any other trips